EricZinda/Perplexity/backlog.md

+- Make solution groups do a better job at lazy evaluation
+-
 - Add performance testing to test runs
 - Decide how much of a win combinatorics is giving us
   - Original: Elapsed time: 215.94112